TOKAI Mie Home of the ninja and Japan's most sacred shrine

 - Ninja exhibits, shows, workshops and more in and around Iga Ueno

-- Sea turtles, power stones and pilgrimage trails along Shichiri Mihama Beach
+- Sea turtles and pilgrimage trails along Shichiri Mihama Beach

 - The excitement of the Formula 1 Japanese Grand Prix in Suzuka every October

 These gooey rice cakes topped with sweet beans are a dessert traditionally enjoyed by worshippers en route to Ise-jingu shrine.
 Akafuku are formed into a shape symbolizing the Isuzu River, which runs through the shrine grounds.

 One of Japan's most prized foods, Ise ebi is the name of a spiny lobster caught in the warm, shallow waters of Ise Bay.
 Ise ebi can be eaten grilled, boiled or raw, and is at its sweetest and firmest between April and October.

 Famous for its fat noodles with their soft, chewy texture, Ise udon is tossed in a mixture of soy sauce, bonito flakes and raw egg, then topped with green onions.
 Noodle fans will love these.

 A large wooden bowl filled with sushi rice and raw tuna marinated in soy sauce, topped with thinly sliced perilla leaves and ginger.
 The perfect dish for a Japanese potluck.